Snow storms heading for tri-state as millions travel home from Thanksgiving

 A Winter Storm Watch is in effect for areas north and west of New York City on Sunday and Monday, according to the National Weather Service, along with a Winter Storm Warning for areas further north and west, and a Winter Storm Advisory in areas further south.

-Sunday, expected to be a historically busy day for US airlines, will see an anticipated 3.1 million passengers, according to Airlines for America, an airline trade organization.
+Sunday, expected to be a historically busy day for US airlines , will see an anticipated 3.1 million passengers, according to Airlines for America, an airline trade organization.
 A record 31.6 million passengers were forecast to travel on US airlines during the Thanksgiving holiday period, up 3.7% from last year.

 But by Sunday morning, more than 330 flights had been delayed, with nearly 20 of those in the New York area, according to FlightAware.com.
 Travel impacts are expected to last through Monday, the weather service said.